 - Skill or urgency routing: Assign a priority level to correspondence, or channel to the right member of staff based on sender or keyword.

-- Process management: Repetitive tasks like onboarding journeys for new hires or install wizards for downloading software can all be automated to save you time.
+- Process and project management: Repetitive tasks like onboarding journeys for new hires or install wizards for downloading software can all be automated to save you time.